lincc-frameworks/python-project-template/docs/source/existing_project.rst

 the package source code will be in a first level directory named ``src``, and that tests will be contained in a first level directory named ``tests``.

-For example, if your project is in a directory named ``/science``, your source code and tests might look like this:
+For example, if your project is in a directory named ``/science``, and your package is named ``new_science``, your source code and tests might look like this:

 .. code:: bash

-    /science/src/module.py
+    /science/src/new_science/module.py
-    /science/tests/test_module.py
+    /science/tests/new_science/test_module.py

 If your directory structure for source code and tests is significantly different than this, it might be worth reorganizing the files in order to make use